-Austrian museums, bookshops, libraries can reopen from mid-May
+Austrian museums, libraries can reopen from mid-May as lockdown eases

 A specific date for when in mid-May all museums will be allowed to reopen has not yet been set, Kogler said, adding that large events involving many people standing close together, such as music festivals, would remain banned until Aug.
 31.

+“What happens on stage?
+Several people on stage?
+And in the theatre there is often a lot of action.
+Maybe there is a fight or maybe a love scene.
+That will not be possible, probably,” she said.

+In the meantime, professional rehearsals with a single performer would be allowed to resume from May 18.
+Professional theatre rehearsals in groups respecting distancing rules could begin in early June, Lunacek said.

-Reporting by Francois Murphy; editing by Jason Neely and Susan Fenton
+Reporting by Francois Murphy; Editing by Susan Fenton and Andrew Cawthorne